csankat92/Baseball_capstone/README.md

 Next up Slugging Percentage:

 Slugging best describes a player proficency as a batter.
-In the graph below we see as sluggin increases the chances of making to the majors also increase.
-The idea is if you are consistenly performing at the plate and hitting HR's, 3B's and 2B's you most certainly are going to hit the majors.
+In the graph below we see as slugging increases the chances of making to the majors also increase.
+The idea is if you are consistenly performing at the plate and hitting homeruns, triples and doubles you most certainly are going to hit the majors.

 <img width="847" alt="screen shot 2018-02-03 at 6 41 05 pm" src="https://user-images.githubusercontent.com/28715286/35773242-d197cf04-0911-11e8-88dd-913fc108646d.png">